GoogleCloudPlatform/podcast/site/content/post/episode-52-gde-summit/index.md

 ALBERT: OK.
 So I'm the CTO and co-founder of Symph.
 We're a branding, design, web, and mobile development company.
 So we do work for companies and governments.
 We do a lot of work.
 Maybe I think that brands you'd recognize would be the government of Philippines brand, the World Bank, and other clients as well, both local and overseas to the Philippines.

 So we have a team of about 40 people.
-We do a lot of our work in Google Cloud Platform, obviously.
+We do a lot of our work in Google Cloud, obviously.
 That allows us to really build products for our clients quicker without having to worry about much of the DevOps.

 VIKRAM: Yeah.
 So I'm a Full Stack Developer at Omni.
 We are based out of San Francisco.
 And we are easing the marketing needs for all the analytics performance, whether it's machine learning on that, and using that to help marketers simplify their decisions and their data collection.

 FRANCESC: Cool.
 And why don't you tell us a little bit from your personal experience?
-What is your favorite feature or product of Google Cloud Platform?
+What is your favorite feature or product of Google Cloud?
 Maybe you go first, Vikram.

 VIKRAM: So one of the two favorite features, favorite programs, I really like the no-ops strategy for Google.
 So that involves on one end, we have App Engine.
 On the other end, we have BigQuery.
 So both of them, when working together, they form the best ease of product usage for me because I don't have to manage anything.